-A 'Bewitched' Reboot Is Coming To ABC, But With A Modern Twist
+'Bewitched' Is Coming Back To TV With A Modern Reboot On ABC

 One of the biggest stories in entertainment this past month was the closing of the long-rumored deal between Netflix and Kenya Barris.
 Barris, who created the hit black-ish and the spinoff grown-ish for ABC, has left the network to become a creator for Netflix's original programming lineup, joining Shonda Rhimes, who exited ABC for a similar deal last year, and Ryan Murphy, who just left FOX back in July.
 But before Barris exits the ABC tent for good, he has one more show deal getting off the ground under the wire: a Bewitched reboot is coming to ABC for the 21st century.